LinuxAtDuke/Intro-To-Docker/README.md

     VOLUME ["/var/www/html"]

-This VOLUME instruction make the /var/www/html directory inside the contianer available to be mounted by the host, or other linked contianers.
+This VOLUME instruction make the /var/www/html directory inside the container available to be mounted by the host, or other linked containers.

 <a name='lab4'></a>
 ## Lab 4: Examine a More Complicated Dockerfile